-The Bachelor of Arts Degree in Interdisciplinary Studies
+The Bachelor of Arts or Bachelor of Science Degree in Interdisciplinary Studies

 The interdisciplinary studies degree program permits a student, under the guidance of a faculty committee, to design and carry out an individual plan of study involving two or more academic disciplines.
 The student may earn either the Bachelor of Arts or the Bachelor of Science degree in interdisciplinary studies.
-An important objective of the Interdisciplinary Program is to involve the student in formulating a rationale for the design of a coherent program of study.
+An important objective of the program is to involve the student in formulating a coherent program of study that blends multiple disciplines for a desired outcome.
 This is a difficult task and requires a certain amount of knowledge and direction.
 The student will have to give considerable thought to his or her long-range learning objectives and to the best way to meet those objectives.
 For this reason, the following guidelines must be met:

-- 1. The student must have completed at least 30 semester hours of course work and have achieved at least a 3.00 GPA at the time the petition is submitted. - The declaration of interdisciplinary studies major is through the petition process (details listed below) and must be completed before earning 60 hours of credit. - 3.
-The total program of study must include at least 42 semester hours of course work beyond those completed at the time of approval; a minimum of 30 semester hours at the 300-400 level; and a senior capstone project designed by the student and her/his faculty committee to analyze and synthesize the topic of study. - The student's educational goals must be such that they cannot be achieved by a regular departmental major supported by a minor and/or careful selection of electives. - The student's total program of study must conform to and meet all requirements of the curricular structure for baccalaureate degrees, including the liberal learning curriculum and must give evidence of disciplined academic inquiry.
+- 1. The student must have completed at least 30 semester hours of course work and have achieved at least a 3.00 GPA at the time the petition is submitted. - 2.
+The declaration of interdisciplinary studies major is through the petition process (details listed below) and must be completed before earning 60 credit hours. - 3.
+The total program of study must include at least 42 credit hours of coursework beyond those completed at the time of approval; a minimum of 30 credit hours at the 300-400 level; and a senior capstone project designed by the student and their faculty committee to analyze and synthesize the topic of study. - 4.
+The student's educational goals must be such that they cannot be achieved by a regular departmental major supported by a minor and/or careful selection of electives. - 5.
+The student's total program of study must conform to and meet all requirements for baccalaureate degree, including the total number of credits, the liberal learning curriculum and the university's foreign language requirement.

 To enter this program the student must first complete a proposed plan of study, including a rationale for the plan and identifying those disciplines that will be involved in the student's plan of study.
 Guidelines are available from the Director of Interdisciplinary Studies.
 Proposals must be submitted to the Interdisciplinary Studies Director by November 1 during the fall semester or March 15 during the spring semester.
 It is advisable for a student to discuss the plan of study with the director before submitting a proposal.
 The Director of Interdisciplinary Studies reviews and approves the student's petition and proposed plan of study and serves as the academic advisor for all interdisciplinary studies students.